 During 2018, it became clear that demand for Tri-Shield First Defense was outpacing production.
 In response to this increasing demand, we began a series of investments during 2019 to increase our production capacity for the First Defense product line to approximately \$30 million per year.
-The necessary facility expansions and new equipment needed to increase production capacity were in place by the end of 2022.
-However, as this increased production capacity was coming online, a product contamination event was detected by standard in-process quality control testing around the end of the third quarter of 2022.
+As this increased production capacity was coming online, a product contamination event was detected by standard in-process quality control testing around the end of the third quarter of 2022.
 Scrapped product and contamination events during 2022 (largely the contamination event around the end of the third quarter) resulted in a total charge to costs of goods sold of \$588,000 during 2022.
 We took immediate steps to address the contamination, and production ran without issue during the balance of the fourth quarter of 2022.
-Then during the first quarter of 2023 our standard inprocess quality control testing detected a second contamination event.
-The related charge to costs of goods sold during the first quarter of 2023 was \$129,000.
-In response to this contamination event, we slowed down our production output as we took the necessary steps to assess and remediate the issues to ensure that any product that is released to market meets all quality standards.
+Then during the first quarter of 2023 our standard in-process quality control testing detected a second contamination event.
+The related charge to costs of goods sold during the first half of 2023 was \$305,000.
+In response to this contamination event, we slowed down our production output as we took the necessary steps to assess and remediate the issues to ensure that any product that is released to market continues to meet all quality standards.
+We track our quality control testing results at three stages (beginning, middle and end) of the production process.
+During the four-month period ended August 4, 2023, all three standard quality control tests met specifications 100% of the time.
+This data supports our belief that our remediation efforts have been successful and gives us confidence as we return to full production.

-This production slowdown during the first quarter of 2023, has, in part, caused an increase in the amount of our order backlog from approximately \$2.5 million as of December 31, 2022 to approximately \$8 million as of May 3, 2023.
-We cannot be certain that this backlog will be converted to sales because it includes very old orders, redundancy in demand and orders that may be cancelled.
+This production slowdown during the first quarter of 2023, has, in part, caused an increase in the amount of our order backlog from approximately \$2.5 million as of December 31, 2022 to approximately \$8.5 million as of August 4, 2023.
+We cannot be certain that this backlog will be converted to sales because it includes orders that were placed months ago, redundancy in demand and orders that may be cancelled.
 We believe that the ongoing implementation of our capacity expansion plans and the corrective actions being taken in response to these contamination events should allow us to operate without further significant contaminations going forward with annual production capacity of approximately \$30 million.
-While we produced far less than we needed during the first quarter of 2023, we believe that our remediation efforts are allowing us to steadily ramp back up to full production capacity.
-We track our quality control testing results at three stages in the production process.
-From February 1, 2023 through May 3, 2023, the incoming test has passed approximately 88% of the time, and the mid-process and end-process tests have both consistently passed during this same time period.
-With the positive trend in these test results since the depth of the contamination problem in January, we are building back production.
-As we recover and resume full production, our goal is to produce more product quarter after quarter than we did during the first quarter of 2023.
-When this contamination event is fully behind us, our goal is to be able to produce at least \$6 million worth of product per quarter, which would annualize to about 80% of our \$30 million full production capacity annually.
-Due to the loss in earned gross margin that is being incurred during the first quarter of 2023, we have made the decision to defer, for the time being, completion of certain capital expenditures, described above.
+While we produced far less than we needed during the first half of 2023, we believe that our remediation efforts are allowing us to steadily ramp back up to full production capacity.
+With the positive trend in our quality control test results described above, we are building back production.
+As we recover and resume full production, our goal is to produce more product quarter after quarter than we did during the first and second quarters of 2023.
+When we resume full production, our goal is to be able to produce at least \$6 million worth of product per quarter, which would annualize to about 80% of our \$30 million full production capacity annually.
+For the months of June and July of 2023 alone, production output increased to the monthly average of approximately \$1.8 million in comparison to the monthly average of approximately \$1.1 million during the first five months of the year.
+We believe that this is a positive indicator for the second half of 2023.
+Due to the loss in earned gross margin that was incurred during the first half of 2023, we have made the decision to defer, for the time being, completion of certain capital expenditures, described above.